 - 1. If a change of the status of a running script is observed by the runtime system, a '531' reply is sent. - 2.
-A '534' reply is sent if a running script terminates normally. - 3.
-A '535' reply is sent if a running script terminates abnormally. - 4.
-If a script generates an intermediate result, a '532' reply is sent. - 5.
-If a script requests the generation of a 'smScriptResult' notification, a '533' reply is sent. - Besides the notifications mentioned above, the runtime system may generate arbitrary '511' replies, which are logged or displayed by the SNMP agent. - 6.2.
+A '534' reply is sent if a running script terminates normally.
+This reply is deprecated.
+You can emulate this reply with a combination of a '532' reply and a '538' reply. - 3.
+A '535' reply is sent if a running script terminates abnormally.
+This reply is deprecated.
+You can emulate this reply with a combination of a '536' reply and a '538' reply. - 4.
+A '532' reply is sent if a script generates an intermediate result. - 5.
+A '533' reply is sent if a script generates an intermediate result which causes the generation of a 'smScriptResult' notification. - 6.
+A '536' reply is sent if a running script produces an error.
+If the error is fatal, the script execution will be terminated and a 538 reply will follow.
+Otherwise, if the error is non-fatal, the script continues execution. - 7.
+A '537' reply is sent if a running script produces an error which should cause the generation of a 'smScriptException' notification.
+If the error is fatal, the script execution will be terminated and a 538 reply will follow.
+Otherwise, if the error is non-fatal, the script continues execution. - 8.
+A '538' reply is sent if a running script terminates.
+The ExitCode is used to distinguish between normal termination ('noError') or abnormal termination. - 9.
+Besides the notifications mentioned above, the runtime system may generate arbitrary '511' replies, which are logged or displayed by the SNMP agent. - 6.2.
 SMX Message Processing on the SNMP Agent